 Meow!
 My name is Ferguson!
 I am a senior male DSH orange tiger tabby with white on my neck and nose.
 I was transferred from Fremont County back in 2017, and now I’m living life with my foster mom along with younger foster kitties.
 I am FIV+, and had some work fixing my inner eye…

 Wild Blue Cats is a 501(c)(3) nonprofit dedicated to saving the precious lives of cats and kittens who are abandoned, abused, neglected, displaced or surrendered, and to find them permanent homes or provide lifetime sanctuary or foster care.
-We also conduct TNR ventures outside city limits while supporting TNR efforts inside city limits to the best of our capacity.
+We also conduct Trap, Neuter, Release (TNR) ventures outside city limits while supporting TNR efforts inside city limits to the best of our capacity.
 100% of the cats we help are spayed/neutered, vaccinated and, when not feral, microchipped.

-We are committed to preventing/eliminating euthanasia of treatable and savable animals.
-Euthanasia is a last resort for animals suffering severe injuries or illnesses which are causing extreme discomfort and poor quality of life for the animal.
+We are committed to preventing and eliminating euthanasia of treatable and savable animals.
+We believe euthanasia is a last resort only for animals suffering severe injuries or illnesses which are causing extreme discomfort and poor quality of life for the animal.

 Lauri Cross, Executive Director and Founder

 Allison DuVal, Director of Rescue Operations